COMMON TYPES OF NEURO DISEASES - PART 1 - DEMENTIA DISEASES

 - Muffled speech or difficulty forming words verbally

-- Difficulty walking due to limb rigidity
+- Difficulty in walking due to limb rigidity

 - Static facial expression